Thames Tributary River Mole

 St. George.
 The old Parish Church built in 1540 with a chapel of 1725-6, probably by Vanbrugh, and another chapel from 1812.
 It is built of stone with flint and tile in a chequerboard pattern.
 There is a shingled bell turret under a wood and copper weathervane – this turret is an important example of Surrey woodwork.
 It has the original roof beams and a clock, perhaps Tudor, with cannon balls for weights.
 There is also a mass dial from an earlier church.
 Inside it an open timber roof.
 There is a special ‘Newcastle’ chamber pew with posh columns and decoration from 1725 which was divided into two so it could be shared between the Duke and his brother, Henry Pelham, also a Prime Minister.
 Each section has its own fireplace and high box pews for servants.
 You can only get into this from outside the church, and it was used by Queen Victoria..
 The gallery was a gift of Sir Thomas Lynch; Governor of Jamaica- a third gallery was removed.
 There is an 18th three-decker pulpit and lots of posh Monuments – including one to Leopold and Princess Charlotte showing Prince them tending the poor and another showing her death and him accepting the Crown of Belgium.
 There is an altar painting by Sir Robert Ker Porter, historical painter to the Tsar Alexander I of Russia and another by A. W. Devis of the Apotheosis of Princess Charlotte.

 Esher Place had been a Norman abbey but taken over by the Bishopric of Winchester in the 13th with a grand house built in the mid-15th.
 It was loaned to Cardinal Wolsey and it is where he was held under house arrest after his fall as Chancellor.
-It then became Crown property – although briefly returned to Winchester under Mary – and was acquired by the Drake family.
+It then became Crown property – although briefly returned to Winchester under Mary – and was acquired by the Drake family, and three Spanish admirals were imprisoned here.
 It passed through a number of hands and was owned by Henry Pelham, Duke of Newcastle, some times Prime Minister, in the 18th.
-He commissioned work here by William Kent as a rococo landscape and included part of the house built for Bishop Wayneflete of Winchester in the late 15th.
+He commissioned work here by William Kent as a rococo landscape and included part of the house built for Bishop Wayneflete of Winchester in 1478.
 The centre of this house is Wayneflete's Tower, which survives with a grotto, an urn and the lodges.
+It is a three storey brick building with octagonal turrets and accessed by a water gate.
 In the early 19th the house was rebuilt for John Spice by Lapidge.
 In the late 19th it was owned by Money Wigram and then by D’Abernon, who once again had the house rebuilt – and included a private theatre, a Real Tennis Court and a sunken garden by Lutyens.
 In the 1930s D’Abernon sold much of the estate for housing and the house itself to the Shaftesbury Society, and it became a girls’ home.
 In the 1950s it was sold to the Electrical Trades Union and is now used as a training college and conference centre by Unite.

 Tulip tree oldest in England and planted in 1684 in memory of Sir Thomas Lynch, a Jamaican colonist, by his daughter.